 We usually have less than six people at our table for Thanksgiving, so I’m always looking for creative ideas to feature turkey as the centerpiece of the meal without having to buy a giant bird.

 One of my all-time favorites is a porchetta-style whole turkey, which is completely boned out, seasoned with the classic Tuscan flavors like rosemary, fennel, and garlic, then rolled and tied for roasting.

 Boning out a whole turkey can be a fun process, if you’re into that sort of thing.
 Otherwise, buy an already boned turkey breast or ask the butcher to do it for you.

 This recipe incorporates the seasonings of a porchetta roast, but it is so much simpler to put together.

 The leftovers make an amazing Italian sandwich: Layer thin slices of the turkey with fresh mozzarella cheese and arugula on a toasted ciabatta roll.
 Yum!

 Tips for roasting a juicy boneless turkey breast in one hour:

 - Choose a boneless turkey breast half that weighs between 3 and 4 pounds, with the skin on.

-- Wrapping the turkey with prosciutto makes it self-basting.
+- Wrap the turkey with prosciutto to make it self-basting.